 The following hazard symbols are the standard symbols which should be used in the GHS.
-With the exception of the new symbol which will be used for certain health hazards, the exclamation mark and the fish and tree, they are the standard symbol set used in the UN Recommendations on the Transport of Dangerous Goods, Model Regulations.
+With the exception of the new symbol which will be used for certain health hazards and the exclamation mark, they are part of the standard symbol set used in the UN Recommendations on the Transport of Dangerous Goods, Model Regulations.

-Flame Flame over circle Exploding bomb Corrosion
+Flame Flame over circle Exploding bomb

-Gas cylinder Skull and crossbones Exclamation Mark Environment
+Corrosion Gas cylinder Skull and crossbones

+Exclamation mark Environment Health Hazard